Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 How do I measure wear accurately: thickness or weight?

-Do not assume one method fits every rotor.
-Some systems specify minimum thickness, some specify minimum weight, and some use both.
-Use the limits marked on the rotor or hat and follow the service documentation for that exact system.
+Don’t assume one method fits every rotor.
+Some systems specify a minimum thickness, some a minimum weight, and some use both.
+Go by the limits marked on the rotor or hat, and follow the service documentation for that exact system.

 My brakes vibrate.
 Is the rotor warped?

-Often no. Many vibration complaints come from uneven pad material transfer, especially after improper bedding or holding the pedal after hard stops.
-Diagnose the surface and bedding before assuming the rotor is permanently deformed.
+Usually not.
+Most vibration complaints trace back to uneven pad transfer, often after sloppy bedding or sitting on the pedal after hard stops.
+Check the surface and bedding before you assume the rotor is permanently deformed.

 Do I need high-temp brake fluid?

-For hard driving and track use, yes.
-Rotor temperature does not automatically protect the caliper.
-If heat pushes into caliper seals and fluid, boiling becomes the failure mode.
-Use a high-boiling-point fluid and change it on schedule.
+For hard driving and track days, yes.
+A cool-running rotor doesn’t automatically protect the caliper — once heat works its way into the seals and fluid, boiling becomes the failure mode.
+Run a high-boiling-point fluid and change it on schedule.

 Can I use acidic wheel cleaners?

-Avoid strong acids and strong alkalines unless the rotor or wheel manufacturer explicitly approves them.
-Use pH-neutral wash products and keep cleaners off hot brakes.
-For a safer default, use acid-free wheel cleaners.
+Steer clear of strong acids and strong alkalines unless the rotor or wheel manufacturer specifically approves them.
+Stick to pH-neutral wash products and keep cleaners off hot brakes — acid-free wheel cleaners are the safer default.

 Can chipped rotors be repaired?

-Usually no. Chips are structural damage.
-Prevention matters: use wheel guide pins, handle wheels carefully, and never let a wheel hang on a rotor edge.
+Usually not.
+A chip is structural damage.
+Prevention is the whole game: use wheel guide pins, handle wheels carefully, and never let a wheel hang on a rotor edge.

 06 / Fitment